vaquerizaslab/chess/README.md

 Optional arguments give you more control:

-* `--converted-input` will skip the observed / expected conversion of the input matrices.
+* `--oe-input` will skip the observed / expected conversion of the input matrices.
   Use if you already have observed / expected matrices or want to compare matrices in different format.

 * `-p <int>` lets you choose the number of cores that CHESS will use (default: 1).